Who is this? Stop calling me, Bozo, or I’ll… *Just hang up.

 I do NOT open e-mail from an unknown source.

 *An e-mail I did not request is always suspicious.
-I will delete all strange e-mail.
 I am leery of strange e-mail addresses.
-They are sent to spam.
+And send them to spam.

 *If I am uncertain, I copy text and paste to Google.
 Most times they come up as scam.